Heroin Detox: The First Three Days Survival Guide

 If your restless legs are driving you crazy, alternate a heating pad and ice packs on your calves.
 Do gentle stretches.
 Try lying on your stomach.
 Get up and take a slow walk.

 Runny nose, teary eyes, and yawning are normal.
+Use the softest tissues you can get your hands on.

-If your muscles aches get too bad, try rolling around on a tennis ball.
+If your muscles aches get bad, try rolling around on a tennis ball.
 Try taking a hot shower, or a cold one.
 If that sounds too intense, try taking a bath.
 Add in Epsom salts, as they soothe sore muscles.
 If hot or cold water sounds like too much, get in lukewarm water and adjust with more hot or cold once you’re in the bath.

 Heroin Detox Day 2